zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.enableLatencyMetrics` | Enable collection of latency metrics for upstreams.
 Requires `prometheus.create`. | false
 `controller.minReadySeconds` | Specifies the minimum number of seconds for which a newly created Pod should be ready without any of its containers crashing, for it to be considered available. [docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#min-ready-seconds) | 0
 `controller.strategy` | Specifies the strategy used to replace old Pods by new ones. [docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy) | {}
-`rbac.create` | Configures RBAC. | true
+`controller.disableIPV6` | Disable IPV6 listeners explicitly for nodes that do not support the IPV6 stack. | false `rbac.create` | Configures RBAC. | true
 `prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false `prometheus.port` | Configures the port to scrape the metrics. | 9113